-Each camp session is 2 weeks long, Monday through Friday: 9am – 2pm each day.
-Our program is appropriate for kids age 7-12 and we offer two styles to accommodate those new to the woods and those who come back with experience.
-Wild Play!
+Each camp session is 2 weeks long, Monday through Friday, 9am – 2pm each day.
+Our program offers two styles to accommodate those new to the woods and those who come back with experience.
 Camp has two sessions to choose from, one session in June and another July.

 We offer different ways to engage in our activities depending on the day.
 Some days we are in clans (which are generally age based groupings), choice based guilds – where each camper gets to choose their activity among the skills and crafts being offered, and larger community days filled with hiding games, running games, a talent/un-talent show, and the TRADE BLANKET!
 Our community days focus on multi age groups where our older campers intermingle with our younger campers having an opportunity to role model and mentor their innate wildness.
 The talent/un-talent show is a chance to practice being in front of an audience of our peers to be silly or serious in a supportive environment.
 The Trade Blanket is a our final community gathering where campers and mentors can share their found treasures or hand made treasures for other treasures.

 After lunch in the heat of the afternoon we head down to the Middle Oconee River to explore, cool off, and play water games.
 This is a time for connection to one another and for a more free time for campers to discover their wildness in the water and sun.